isaacbernat/basepaint-media/README.md

 - [Artworks with WIP from 201 to 300 in PDF](https://github.com/isaacbernat/basepaint-media/blob/main/pdf/basepaint_archive_0201_to_0300_with_WIP.pdf)
 - [Artworks with WIP from 301 to 400 in PDF](https://github.com/isaacbernat/basepaint-media/blob/main/pdf/basepaint_archive_0301_to_0400_with_WIP.pdf)
 - [Artworks with WIP from 401 to 500 in PDF](https://github.com/isaacbernat/basepaint-media/blob/main/pdf/basepaint_archive_0401_to_0500_with_WIP.pdf)
 - _"Artworks with WIP from 501"_ PDF and beyond are unavailable.
 It would exceed GitHub's git lfs quota for free repositories.
-If you are interested, you'll need to clone this repo (or preferably [basepaint-media](https://github.com/isaacbernat/basepaint-media)) and generate them on your own.
+If you are interested, you'll need to clone this repo and generate them on your own.

 ## Descriptive PDF edition
 This edition uses one page per artwork, and one line per element with the following format `(X,Y) **Element**: Description`.
 X and Y represent the coordinates of the element within the image, with (0,0) being the top left corner and (100,100) the bottom right.
 X is the horizontal coordinate and Y the vertical one.